Book of the Dead: Producing a Book of the Dead

 A Book of the Dead was produced to order by scribes.
 They were commissioned by people in preparation for their own funerals, or by the relatives of someone recently deceased.
-They were expensive items; one source gives the price of a Book of the Dead scroll as one deben of silver, perhaps half the annual pay of a labourer.
+They were expensive items; one source gives the price of a Book of the Dead scroll as one deben of silver, perhaps half the annual pay of a laborer.
 Papyrus itself was evidently costly, as there are many instances of its re-use in everyday documents, creating palimpsests.
 In one case, a Book of the Dead was written on second-hand papyrus.

 Most owners of the Book of the Dead were evidently part of the social elite; they were initially reserved for the royal family, but later papyri are found in the tombs of scribes, priests and officials.
 Most owners were men, and generally the vignettes included the owner's wife as well.
 Towards the beginning of the history of the Book of the Dead, there are roughly ten copies belonging to men for every one for a woman.
 However, during the Third Intermediate Period, two were for women for every one for a man; and women owned roughly a third of the hieratic papyri from the Late and Ptolemaic Periods.

 The dimensions of a Book of the Dead could vary widely; the longest is 40 m long while some are as short as 1 m.
 They are composed of sheets of papyrus joined together, the individual papyri varying in width from 15 cm to 45 cm.
 The scribes working on Book of the Dead papyri took more care over their work than those working on more mundane texts; care was taken to frame the text within margins, and to avoid writing on the joints between sheets.
 The words peret em heru, or coming forth by day sometimes appear on the reverse of the outer margin, perhaps acting as a label.

 Books were often prefabricated in funerary workshops, with spaces being left for the name of the deceased to be written in later.
 For instance, in the Papyrus of Ani, the name "Ani" appears at the top or bottom of a column, or immediately following a rubric introducing him as the speaker of a block of text; the name appears in a different handwriting to the rest of the manuscript, and in some places is mis-spelt or omitted entirely.